 The "close-door" button in the elevator, the crosswalk button at the intersection, even the thermostat in your office — there's a good chance that they're all placebos.
 Over the last 20 years or so, many (though, weirdly, not all) of these buttons have become technically useless, but are left in place both because it's expensive to replace existing equipment and because, psychologically, they still serve a purpose.

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-Studying has become incredibly unconventional, starting with doing everything online and continuing with giving textbooks the axe.
-So if you're ditching the stacks for a more modern way to focus on your… READ THE REST
+There is no greater inconvenience than… READ THE REST

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-There are a ton of different hurdles, making getting an education from home difficult.
-Besides the apparent distractions, you don't have as many tools as you would find in the stacks.
-Bulk… READ THE REST
+While springtime is just around the… READ THE REST

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-While you do almost everything on your phone today, from buying groceries to finding out what that ex-buddy from high school is doing these days, there's nothing quite like putting pen to paper.
-Psychology… READ THE REST
+It's difficult to escape the vast popularity… READ THE REST